 Easy sweet and sour chicken is a delicious meal for two.
 This 30-minute recipe proves you can make healthy takeaway dishes at home and for less cost too!

-My easy sweet and sour chicken recipe differs slightly from the original Chinese recipe but it’s still just as delicious.
-Plus it’s healthier!
+My easy sweet and sour chicken recipe differs slightly from the original Chinese recipe.

 You see, in the original sweet and sour recipe, chicken cubes are first coated with a batter and then deep fried.